 Dreams in Majorelle Blue

-Over the years I've become enamoured with the new perennial movement, its ideals and mechanisms seem to fall in line with my own.
+Over the years, in my career in horticulture, I've become enamoured with the new perennial movement, its ideals and mechanisms seem to fall in line with my own.
 Especially when it comes to urban public spaces but there will always be a place for botanical collections with their own unique perspectives.
-Today I'd like to share one of those transportive gardens with you that helped me to heal and filled me with wonder in an artistic wash of brilliant blue.
+I'd like to share one of those important gardens with you that helped me to heal and filled me with wonder in an artistic wash of brilliant blue.

-I'd been ill for quite awhile and I felt like I'd lost a few things along the way: my fierce independence, my vibrance and most of my motivation.
+I'd been ill for quite awhile (I've had rheumatoid arthritis since 2001, the year I turned 25).
+It is a rollercoaster of an experience and I felt like I'd lost a few things along the way: my fierce independence, my vibrance and most of my motivation.
 I knew that I needed to both test myself physically and replenish my soul before I could be confident returning to my normal life.
 So why not hop on a plane to Morocco?
 It possess a character that I have always admired.
 An amalgam of many cultures, religions and ancestries; it is resilient, intelligent and complicated, yet full of life and blazing with colour.
 Where better to test ones mettle and engage the spirit?

 After weeks of trekking through souks, mountains and desert, I had endured.
 Feeling buoyed by my adventures along the way, I arrived in Marrakech for the grand finale.
 The city has a lot to offer: richly coloured textiles, sizzling tagine and tremendously beautiful jewelry provide plenty of stimulus for the senses.
-Dessert heat, chatty honking cars and a strong current of people pushing through the streets fill the city with a vibrance and magic that is unique to this region go a long way to replenishing a soul.
+Dessert heat, chatty honking cars and a strong current of people pushing through the streets fill the city with a vibrance and magic that is unique to this region.
 But there was one place in particular that I knew I needed to visit to complete my journey.

 The Jardin Majorelle (www.jardinmarjorelle.com) began in the early 1920's when the French painter, Jacques Majorelle travelled to Morocco to recover after an illness (sound familiar?).
 He fell in love with the colour and quality of the light (as only an artist can), purchased a plot of land and began building.
 Over some 40 years it was he and his wife's private villa and garden.
 Tucked behind walls (like many traditional riads and courtyards), he made it his life's work.
 Filling it with a botanical collection gathered on his travels, he coated it in bold primary colours including the famous Majorelle Blue (a particularly vibrant cobalt that bears his name, #majorelleblue).
 It is like Morocco itself a collection of influences all fit together in the best possible way.